 The most famous bar in Cuba – and many say, among the most famous bars in the world! – El Floridita opened in 1817 and remains a Havana institution.

-Made famous as being a favorite watering hole for Ernest Hemingway and other literary figures that visited Cuba, there is a bronze statue of Hemingway at the bar, drinking his favorite daiquiri, a drink this bar made famous.
+Made famous as being a favorite watering hole for Ernest Hemingway and other literary figures who visited Cuba, there is a bronze statue of Hemingway at the bar, drinking his favorite daiquiri, a drink this bar made famous.

 Today El Floridita is quite touristy – I wouldn’t eat here, though a drink at the bar on a hot day wouldn’t hurt.
 Even if you try to avoid tourist spots, sneak inside and walk through – this place is a part of history.